Category: WordPress

 - Boolean values (true/false)

 What makes custom fields particularly powerful is their integration with the WordPress database structure.
-When you create a custom field, WordPress handles all the database operations behind the scenes, ensuring data persistence and making it queryable through WordPress functions like get_post_meta() or WP_Query with meta_query parameters.
+When you create a custom field, WordPress handles all the database operations behind the scenes, ensuring data persistence and making the data queryable through functions like get_post_meta() or WP_Query with meta_query parameters — without requiring you to alter the core database schema.

 Why are custom fields important for WordPress websites?